Skip to main content

 Codeship Logo

-CodeShip is a SaaS solution that optimizes continuous integration and continuous deployment.
-It can develop web apps and modern microservice architectures for faster, more secure, and more frequent code delivery.
-Due to its simplicity and flexibility, CodeShip will be useful for growing software development needs.
+CodeShip is a SaaS solution that optimizes CI and CD.
+It can develop web applications and modern microservice architectures for fast, secure, and ongoing code delivery.

 Features:

-• CodeShip meets the Department Of Defence (DoD) specifications to lower security risks.
+• The Saas solution meets the Department of Defence (DoD) specifications to lower security risks.

 8. GitLab